Should I Leave Effects On When Exporting Multitracks For Mixing?

 Is this effect essential to the song?

-If the effect was only added to make the rough mix feel better, it’s usually best to remove it before exporting.
+If the effect was only added to make the rough mix feel a bit better while you were writing or recording, it’s usually best to remove it before exporting.
+If the track would sound wrong, unfinished, or completely different without the effect, send the wet version.

 When in doubt, send both versions and label them clearly.